Careers360 Logo

 7

 Q10.
-Why should paper be saved?
+Why should the paper be saved?
 Prepare a list of ways by which you can save paper.

 Answer:

-The paper should be saved because to make one-tonne paper we need to cut approximately seventeen fully grown tree.
+The paper should be saved because to make one-tonne paper we need to cut approximately seventeen fully grown trees.
 Therefore, to save trees and prevent the impact of their loss on living organisms. we need to save the papers.

-Paper can be saved by following ways-
+Paper can be saved in the following ways-

 1. by collecting used paper and recycle it